 Each donation is fully tax deductible to the extent allowed by law.
 HMN's promise to you is that we will minimize the organization's administrative costs and maximize the funds spent directly on projects.
 In the event that the selected project is completely funded, HMN reserves the right to use donations for other projects.
-And thank you for helping hummingbird conservation to “Protect the Joy”.
+Thank you for helping hummingbird conservation to “Protect the Joy”.

 Alternatively, please send a check to the address below and let us know if you prefer to support a specific project or region.